EmDash00/ANCB-docs/source/usage.rst

 Basic Usage
 ===========

-A great feature of :class:`NumpyCircularBuffer` is that it inherits from :class:`numpy.ndarray`.
+A great feature of :class:`ancb.NumpyCircularBuffer` is that it inherits from :class:`numpy.ndarray`.
 Many features of *ndarray* are also true of *NumpyCircularBuffer*.

 Instantiation